Best Gay Bars & Clubs in Orlando (2026)

 Find events, drag shows, and happy hours at every bar on Out x Out — download free for iOS and Android.

-Barcodes is a friendly, no-pretense gay bar in the Milk District with a laid-back atmosphere perfect for conversation and a chill drink.
-When you want a break from the dance floor energy at Southern Nights or a warm-up spot before the bigger venues kick into gear, Barcodes is the move.
+Barcodes is a friendly, no-pretense gay bar on Edgewater Drive in College Park with a laid-back atmosphere perfect for conversation and a chill drink.
+It sits just up the street from Hank's, so the two make an easy College Park pairing when you want a low-key neighborhood night away from the Milk District clubs.
 The crowd is diverse and welcoming, and the prices are easy on the wallet.

-• Don't miss: Weeknight hangs when the vibe is mellow, pre-gaming on weekends before Southern Nights
+- Don't miss: Weeknight hangs when the vibe is mellow, a College Park double-up with Hank's

-• Good to know: Walkable to other Milk District bars.
+- Good to know: Walkable to Hank's Bar on the same Edgewater Drive strip.
 Cash-friendly.
 Less production, more community

-Stiffy's draws the after-hours crowd — when Southern Nights starts winding down and the rest of the strip is closing, this is where the night continues.
+Stiffy's draws the after-hours crowd — and since it shares the Bumby/South Street complex with Southern Nights and District Dive, it's a natural last stop.
+When Southern Nights starts winding down, this is where the night continues.
 The energy peaks well past midnight, and the crowd is the dedicated nightlife people who aren't ready to go home.
 If you're a late-night person, this is your bar.

 Drag & Entertainment Venues